-I think robo-advisors are great because they offer professional advisory services, at least a vanilla version (or cosmopolitan, to keep the ice cream analogy as accurate as possible), to the masses because they rely on algorithms rather than a personalized, advisor-heavy approach.
+I think robo-advisors are great because they offer professional advisory services, at least a vanilla version (or cosmopolitan, to keep the ice cream analogy as accurate as possible), to the masses because they rely on algorithms rather than an advisor-heavy approach.
 Many investment advisers won’t meet with someone without at least six figures to invest since they get paid as a percentage of assets under management.
 Robo-advisors can do this because robots don’t need anything but hugs.

-What’s key then is who determines the algorithms behind the curtain?
+As for the rest, who determines the algorithms behind the curtain?
 For that we turn to the investment team and their investment team is impressive, featuring names like their Chief Investment Officer Dr. Burton Malkiel (A Random Walk Down Wall Street) and Charles Ellis (Winning the Loser’s Game), founder of Greenwich Associates.